cs573-21s/03-experiment/README.md

 <img src="img/equation1.png" width="400"><br>
 the values not involved in the users' judgments are randomly generated from 0 to 100.
 All values are shown in a same scale on the page.

-In part-two, users were shown the two types of graphs which are named TYPE6, TYPE7 shown in the below table.
-Same with part-one, ten group of data are generated for each type of graph, so part-two has 20 graphs.
+-In part-two, users were shown the two types of graphs which are named TYPE6, TYPE7 shown in the below table.
+Same with part-one, ten group of data are generated for each type of graph, so part-two has 20 graphs.<br>
 In this part, each group of  values is generated randomly and can be sumed up to 100.
 They also ,eet the three requirments in Cleveland paper: The minimum value had to be greater than 3; the maximum value had to be less than 39 and all differences between values in a group had to be greater than 0.1.

 |Name|Type|Name|Type|Name|Type|